 Wheaton may be the right place for you to continue your academic career as a transfer student.
 We are excited to learn more about your academic endeavors and experiences.
 The information below will guide you through the application process.
+If you have applied to the college within the past calendar year (two semesters), you can submit a reactivation form in lieu of an application to Wheaton.
 We invite all applicants to connect with Kristen Cahalane-Petchar, Coordinator of Transfer Admission, should assistance be needed.

 |Transfer (fall entry)||May 1||On rolling basis|

 Admission application and fee